Can the Past Hinder Investor Learning?

-We examine how learning and memory influence portfolio decisions.
-We confirm the puzzling finding that learning is limited.
-To investigate why, we follow the psychology literature on memory, which indicates that individuals recall their first (primacy) and last (recency) decisions.
-Reliance on these decisions can hinder learning and optimal updating.
-We find that portfolio decisions made near the account opening and in the most recent period significantly influence investors' future choices.
-Memory effects are strong, leading to a 3.16% reduction in performance during the months when investors trade.
-Overall, learning is limited because investors rely on their prior portfolio choices.
+We confirm the puzzling finding that learning is limited among retail investors.
+To investigate why, we follow the psychology literature, which indicates that individuals strongly recall their first and last decisions.
+Similarly, we find that portfolio decisions made near the account opening and in the most recent period significantly influence investors' future choices.
+Reliance on these past decisions leads to a 3.16% reduction in performance during the months when investors trade.
+Overall, our findings suggest that learning may be limited because investors may be overly affected by their previous choices, which can hinder them from optimally updating their portfolio strategies.

 JEL Classification: G10, G11